Deepakaji/project-management-UI/README.md

-# GST Filing Web Application
+# Project Management Web Application

-The GST Filing Web Application is designed to facilitate GST filing management for Agents, Clients, and Auditors.
-It provides a user-friendly dashboard to track filings, payments, and due dates.
+The Project Management Web Application is designed to facilitate Project Management for Admin, and Viewer.
+It provides a user-friendly dashboard to track Projecs.